SevInf/git-hooks/README.md

 It's a [git-hooks](https://github.com/icefox/git-hooks) wrapper allowing to install it using npm.

 This wrapper runs `git-hooks --install` after installing npm package and `git-hooks --unistall` — after unsitalling.
-So you need run `git-hooks` manually.
+So you don't need to run `git-hooks` manually.

 ## Install
 **Note.** It should be installed as a local package and it would work only for git repositories.